twg/react-tools/README.md

-# React Component Library/Tools
+# TWG React Tools

-This is a set of tools to help TWGers work more quickly by giving them access to TRT (TWG-React-Tools).
+This is a set of tools to help React Developers work more quickly by giving them access to TRT (TWG-React-Tools).

 TRT helps you perform better, faster - by allowing you to quickly perform tasks that are common to most TWG reacters